 “The Past and Future of the Bhikshuni Sangha in the West,” A Public Talk with Venerable Thubten ChodronNovember 23, 2018 | 2:00–3:30 p.m. | Corporate Body of the Buddha Educational Foundation | Taipai, Taiwan

-Venerable Thubten Chodron is one of the first generation of Americans to study the Dharma in Asia and ordain as a Buddhist nun.
+Venerable Thubten Chodron is one of the first Americans to study the Dharma in Asia and be ordained as a Buddhist nun.
 With over 40 years of ordination, she speaks about the transmission of the bhikshuni lineage to Western nuns.
-As the founder of Sravasti Abbey, the first training monastery for Westerners in the Tibetan Buddhist tradition in the US, she offers first-hand experience and insights on the challenges and opportunities of establishing and developing a fully ordained sangha...
+As the founder of Sravasti Abbey, the first training monastery for Westerners in the Tibetan Buddhist tradition in the US, she offers first-hand experience and insights on the challenges and opportunities of establishing and developing a fully ordained sangha in...

 “Good Karma: How to Create the Causes for Happiness and Avoid Suffering,” A Public Talk with Venerable Thubten ChodronNovember 25, 2018 | 10:00 a.m.–12:00 p.m. | Wihara Ekayana Arama | Jakarta, Indonesia